 My fourth great-grandmother Nancy Ann SIMS (1793-1860s) was the youngest child of James SIMS (1754-1840) and his first wife Phebe (1755-1794).
 Their marriage record, which would show Phebe’s maiden name, has not been found.
 Old family lore, which has not been substantiated, tells of James marrying his cousin.
 This has led many on a wild goose chase as they only considered that she may have been a SIMS.
 It is believed that they married before 1777 in Culpeper County, Virginia, as this is where James was known to have been living.

-On the 18th day of February 1834 James SIMS personally appeared before the Justice of the Peace of Nicholas County (who happened to be his son William) and gave oath and made his declaration to obtain the benefit of the Act of Congress passed 7 June 1832 for service rendered during the Revolutionary War.
-In the statement he told of his living in Culpeper County in June 1777 when he was drafted.
+On the 18th day of February 1834, James SIMS personally appeared before the Justice of the Peace of Nicholas County (who happened to be his son William) and gave an oath and made his declaration to obtain the benefit of the Act of Congress passed 7 June 1832 for service rendered during the Revolutionary War.
+In the statement, he told of his living in Culpeper County in June 1777 when he was drafted.

 James SIMS and his wife Phebe had seven children before their youngest, Nancy Ann was born about 1793 in Bath County, Virginia.

 - Sib 1: Jeremiah SIMS (1777-1824) born 24 May 1777 in Culpeper County, Virginia